robmuh/robmuh.github.com/_posts/2014-11-11-python-node.markdown

 WIFI or Bluetooth we use Node to handle the protocol connections and such.

 Will we still learn network programming in Python?
-Absolutely, probably by creating a `tkinter` app to control the robots first, then a `kivy` app later to do the same.
+Absolutely, probably by creating a network-enabled `tkinter` app to control the robots first, then a `kivy` app later to do the same.
 Kivy quickly gives students a beautiful app they can run on any device to control their robot locally over the network once they have written the network protocol code to talk to it, which is a huge learning opportunity I can't wait to introduce.

 We will use Node to create SPAs that are accessible from anyplace on the Internet by anyone perhaps even giving them a playground that is on a web